EnTT 3.15.0

 Deduction guide.

-As shown above, listeners don't have to strictly follow the signature of the signal.
+As shown above, listeners do not have to strictly follow the signature of the signal.
 As long as a listener can be invoked with the given arguments to yield a result that is convertible to the given return type, everything works just fine.

 In all cases, the connect member function returns by default a connection object to be used as an alternative to break a connection by means of its release member function.